Scarborough Tramways Company

 The crew of an unidentified STCo tramcar pose for the cameraman — photo undated, but probably Edwardian.
 Author's Collection.

-Script-lettering Motorman cap badge, seemingly issued to STCo motormen in place of the earlier Driver badges — brass.
+Script-lettering 'Motorman' cap badge, seemingly issued to STCo motormen in place of the earlier 'Driver' badges — brass.
 Author's Collection.

-A rather dark photo, but one which is clearly dated, and which shows a motorman (on the front platform) and a conductor (on the rear platform) in single-breasted jackets.
+A rather dark photograph, but one which is clearly dated, and which shows a motorman (on the front platform) and a conductor (on the rear platform) in single-breasted jackets.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 The crew of Tramcar No 23 — photo undated, but definitely taken no earlier than 1926, when this vehicle was purchased from Ipswich Corporation Tramways.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.